HL7/fhir-us-mcc/input/pagecontent/index.md

  - Identified use cases to support the documentation and exchange of MCC eCare plan data within EHRs and related systems.
  -  Identified, developed, and prioritized the necessary MCC data elements and clinical terminology standards (clinical information models (CIMs)), and FHIR® mappings that will enable the standardized transfer of data across health settings.
- - Through an external to HL7 project, the initiative will develop and test an open-source clinician facing SMART on FHIR eCare plan application for managing persons with MCC.
+ - Through an non-HL7 project, the initiative will develop and test an open-source clinician facing SMART on FHIR eCare plan application for managing persons with MCC.
  - Develop, test, and ballot an HL7® Fast Health Interoperability Resource (FHIR®) Implementation Guide based on the defined use cases and MCC data elements.

 Additional non-HL7 related activities of the MCC eCare Plan project will be facilitated through the [AHRQ eCare Plan Project Confluence](https://ecareplan.ahrq.gov/collaborate/display/EC/eCare+Plan+Home).

-### Notes to Reviewers

-This draft implementation guide will be used for connectathon testing, support for development and implementation of the related SMART on FHIR application, guidance for implementing Care Plans in EHRs that could support integration of multiple chronic conditions and for seeking informal comments in preparation for editing and redesigning for the September 2022 Ballot.

-#### How to Comment on this Draft (non-balloted) IG

-Comments on this developing preballot implmentation guide are welcome.
-Commenting as the IG develops over the years will ensure a more robust guide heading into the formal ballot in September of 2022.
-Please comment within this google sheet [MCC eCare Plan Comment Sheet](https://docs.google.com/spreadsheets/d/1rdwAtu5RLOi7RITFcGOA3uiHWHPzCGjSJGH4_yH4T-g/edit#gid=0).
-Please complete all fields within each comment's row to ease in the authors' resolution.

 ####  Project Timelines